Ai Accountant

 Pivot tables for quick analysis

-Build pivots by rate, place of supply, and document type, use slicers for quick filtering, and refresh monthly with the same structure.
+Build pivots by rate, place of supply, and document type.
+Use slicers for quick filtering.
+Refresh monthly with the same structure.

 VLOOKUP and XLOOKUP for matching